rcc-uchicago/user-guide/docs/midway23/midway_getting_started.md

 ## Troubleshooting

-Solutions to most issues can be found at our [Troubleshooting and FAQ page](midway_troubleshooting.md).
+Solutions to most issues can be found at our [FAQ page](/FAQ/getting_started).

-For further assistance, please contact our Help Desk at [help@rcc.uchicago.edu](mailto:help@rcc.uchicago.edu).
+If you need further assistance, please contact our Help Desk at [help@rcc.uchicago.edu](mailto:help@rcc.uchicago.edu).